 The NHS does not usually cover blepharoplasty surgery.
 It is considered a cosmetic procedure, and these are generally not covered.
 Exceptions may be made for drooping eyelids that significantly impact your vision or quality of life.
 You’ll need to work with a doctor to demonstrate this impact.
 Otherwise, expect to self-pay for this procedure.

 Some people use the chance while already under anesthesia to get multiple procedures.
 As long as this is approved by your doctor and tolerated by your health, there is no problem performing multiple procedures.
-Some treatments that people commonly combine with eyelid lifts are Botox and eyebrow lifts.
+Some treatments that people commonly combine with eyelid lifts are Anti-Wrinkle Injections and eyebrow lifts.
 Adding more procedures will increase the total cost of your surgery.
 However, this may be less than choosing to have a separate operation later and pay hospital fees again.

 How to Decide on an Oculoplastic Surgeon

 You have lots of freedom to choose your surgeon when paying privately for your operation.
 At ClinicLoop, your experience starts with the first phone call to our office.